 [Santiago looks a mixture of confused, grossed out and flattered.]

-- Sleep Deprivation: Jake Peralta suffers from Sleep Deprivation and Hangover Sensitivity after old-school partying and drinking with an author of his favourite cop book and he has to work his cases as usual.
+- Sleep Deprivation: Jake Peralta suffers from this and Hangover Sensitivity after old-school partying and drinking with Brogan, when in the morning he has to work his cases as usual.
 At one moment, he slides onto the floor and just keeps lying there.

 - Smelly Feet Gag: Scully's shoes smell so bad the team tries a bomb robot, and then uses a bomb suit, to grab them and blow them up.
 Unfortunately for everyone, the explosion actually makes the stench worse.